Establishing the Range of Applicability of Hydrodynamics in High-Energy Collisions: Applicability of Hydrodynamics

 We want to extract a criterion for the applicability of hydrodynamics based on the accuracy of late time results for transverse flow observables in hybrid schemes.
 The left plot in Fig. \ref{fig:applicability} shows a comparison of elliptic flow $\varepsilon_p$ results from kinetic theory and hybrid results employing three different switching criteria.
 The results improve continuously with decreasing value of $\langle \mathrm{Re}^{-1}\rangle_\epsilon$, i.e. with increasing degree of equilibration at the time of switching from kinetic theory to hydrodynamics.
 Evidently, this is because a smaller part of the pre-equilibrium period is simulated in hydrodynamics, which does not correctly describe the system's behaviour in this regime.
 Comparing also results for $\frac{\d E_\perp}{d\eta}$ and $\langle u_T\rangle_\epsilon$ \cite{Ambrus:2022qya}, we find that all hybrid results show less than 5\% disagreement with kinetic theory if $\langle \mathrm{Re}^{-1}\rangle_\epsilon$ is below a critical value $\mathrm{Re}^{-1}_c\approx 0.75$, so we identify this as the criterion of applicability.

 The right plot of Fig. \ref{fig:applicability} now compares our extracted characteristic timescales of the onset of transverse expansion and hydrodynamization as a function of opacity.
-These can also be taken from the upper two plots of Fig. \ref{fig:tevo}.
+These can also be taken from the left and middle plots of Fig. \ref{fig:tevo}.
 While the former has little opacity dependence, hydrodynamization takes much longer for smaller systems, if it even sets in at all.
-This meas that for small opacities, the system has not hydrodynamized at the onset of transverse expansion, so it becomes necessary to employ a 2+1D nonequilibrium description in order to achieve accurate results.
+This means that for small opacities, the system has not hydrodynamized at the onset of transverse expansion, so it becomes necessary to employ a 2+1D nonequilibrium description in order to achieve accurate results.
 The smallest opacities for which hydrodynamics remains accurate are on the order of $\hat{\gamma}\approx 3$, corresponding to the crossing of the lines.
+This result could in principle be conditional to the specific geometry of the chosen initial condition.
+However, we also tried varying the centrality at fixed shear viscosity and found a similar criterion~\cite{Ambrus:2022qya}.

-In order to understand what this means for real collision systems that are examined at the LHC, we computed their typical opacity values.
+In order to understand what this means for real collision systems that are examined at the LHC, we computed their typical opacity values using Eq.~(\ref{eq:ghat}), based on a value of the shear viscosity of $4\pi \eta / s = 2$ and estimates for the system energy and size.
 The results are compiled in Table \ref{tab:opacities}.
 We find that Pb+Pb systems mostly behave hydrodynamically except in peripheral collisions.
 On the other hand, p+p collisions are far from hydrodynamic behaviour. p+Pb collisions come closer to the regime of applicability of hydrodynamics, but still do not reach it.
 But interestingly, O+O collisions might probe the transition regime to hydrodynamic behaviour.

 \textbf{Acknowledgements:} This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 ’Strong-interaction matter under extreme conditions’– project number 315477589 – TRR 211.
 C.W. was supported by the program Excellence Initiative–Research University of the University of Wrocław of the Ministry of Education and Science.